 Because of its location, Galveston became the principal port of Texas and the larger region of the American southwest.
 The first major ship-based commerce through the area was made possible by Charles Morgan, who introduced a fleet of shallow-hulled schooners to counteract the shallow sandbars of Galveston Bay.
 By 1839, the port of Galveston was handling over a million dollars a year in trade, most of it in cotton.
 Galveston also quickly became a major immigration port, receiving over a quarter million European immigrants between 1840 and 1870.

-Due to its combination of commerce and immigration, Galveston became one of the region’s fastest growing cities and is credited with an impressive list of Texas firsts—first courthouse, post office, opera house, hospital, golf course, bakery, grocery story, drug store, and telephone.
+In Galveston history, due to its combination of commerce and immigration, Galveston became one of the region’s fastest growing cities and is credited with an impressive list of Texas firsts—first courthouse, post office, opera house, hospital, golf course, bakery, grocery story, drug store, and telephone.
 The creation in 1873 of a railroad system improved commercial activity between Galveston and the mainland, leading to a further increased economy.
 By 1874, Galveston was being called “the New York of the Gulf” and the Strand was known as “the Wall Street of the Southwest”, which was a huge part of Galveston history.

 During the rebuilding, however, the port of Galveston was effectively out of commission.
 Because of this, commercial traffic and tourism were redirected north to Houston, which soon became one of the largest ports in the United States.
 The widening and deepening of the Houston Ship Channel in 1910 further strengthened the larger city’s position and left the recovering City of Galveston with the task of redefining itself.